teerawit555/teerawit555/README.md

 Hi 👋 My name is Teerawit Pongkunawut
 =====================================

-Electronics and Telecommunication Engineering Engineering Student and QA Automation
+Electronics and Telecommunication Engineering Student QA Automation at SCB Techhub KMUTT
 -----------------------------------------------------------------------------------

 * 🌍  I'm based in 3rd year Electronics and Telecommunication Engineering Engineering Student at KMUTT